Admins, Teachers & Staffs

 Contact + Bio

-I love being a part of the community at SDCCS, and to be your Principal.
+I love being a part of the community at SDCCS and serving as your Principal.
 I have worked at SDCCS since 2010, when I joined the team as a school counselor.
 I began my career as a counselor in my hometown, just off the Navajo Reservation.
-My husband and I moved to North County in 2000, and I have worked in a variety of settings from traditional schools K-12, to a school devoted to students with special needs ages 9-22.
+My husband and I moved to North San Diego County in 2000, and I have worked in a variety of settings, from traditional K-12 schools to a school devoted to students with special needs ages 9-22.

 Throughout my career, I have never seen a school as amazing as this one.
 SDCCS truly supports growth of the whole child.
-Our staff members have a genuine love for kids, and this shines through with authentic learning experiences, meaningful projects, and challenges to think critically.
-Curriculum is adjusted to the students being served, and social emotional learning is emphasized.
+Our staff members have a genuine love for kids, and this is evident in the authentic learning experiences, meaningful projects, and challenges to think critically.
+Social emotional learning is embedded in our program.

-I am excited to continue the work of supporting the mission at SDCCS, and providing a world class education to every child and family who joins our family.
+I am excited to continue supporting the mission at SDCCS, and providing a world-class education to every child and family who joins our community.

 Vice Principal